Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 You may provide attribute names or namespace URIs as follows: `email: ['http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress']`.

-The OpenProject username is taken by default from the `email` attribute if no explicit login attribute is present.
+The ProyeksiApp username is taken by default from the `email` attribute if no explicit login attribute is present.

 **Optional: Setting the attribute format**